brandons209/Red-bot-Cogs/README.md

 ### Thread Manager
 A simple thread manager that allows guild staff to set certain roles to create a customable number of threads per channel.
 Manual archive by users is not supported right now.

+### Time Helper
+Time helper makes it easy to format specific dates, times, and relative times into discord timestamps, or convert them into multiple other timezones.
+You can also set your own timezone so that you don't need to specify your timezone when using the cog!

 #### Warnings Custom